List of Is It Wrong to Try to Pick Up Girls in a Dungeon? light novels: Familia Chronicle

 The Familia Chronicle light novels are a series of side stories that go more in-depth on characters that do not get as much attention in the main storylines of Danmachi and Sword Oratoria.

+Minor Myths and Legends

+The Minor Myths and Legends light novels are compliations of the main storylines and short stories from Danmachi and Sword Oratoria with new content.